emissary-ingress/emissary/user-guide/docker-compose.md

     - AMBASSADOR_NO_KUBEWATCH=no_kubewatch
 ```

 Note the mounted volume.
-When Ambassador bootstraps on container startup it checks the `/ambassador/ambassador-config` directory for configuration files.
+When Ambassador Edge Stack bootstraps on container startup it checks the `/ambassador/ambassador-config` directory for configuration files.
 We will use this behavior to configure ambassador.

 Note also the `AMBASSADOR_NO_KUBEWATCH` environment variable.
-Without this, Ambassador will try to use the Kubernetes API to watch for service changes, which won't work in Docker.
+Without this, Ambassador Edge Stack will try to use the Kubernetes API to watch for service changes, which won't work in Docker.

 ### Create the initial configuration

-Ambassador will interpret a total absence of configuration information as meaning that it should wait for dynamic configuration, so we'll give it a bare-bones configuration to get started.
+Ambassador Edge Stack will interpret a total absence of configuration information as meaning that it should wait for dynamic configuration, so we'll give it a bare-bones configuration to get started.

 Create a `config` folder (which must match the mounted volume in the `docker-compose.yaml` file) and add a file called `ambassador.yaml` to the directory.
 (Note: Configuration files can have any name or combined into the same yaml file)